 As a student, you are accountable for current information in the Metropolitan State University Student Handbook and Nursing Student Handbook.
 Nursing program changes that affect students will be communicated throughout the program.
 Students are responsible to know, understand, and follow the current policies and procedures for the Department of Nursing.
-The policies listed in this handbook are updated annually.
-Students will be notified when updates are available.
+The policies listed in this handbook are updated regularly.
+Students will be notified when updates are available and they are posted to our website.